Autopsy of a Good Girl

 Meanwhile, my grandmother whispered a parallel gospel in the background.
 She taught me how to cook, how to clean, crochet, and garden.
 Not because she believed a woman’s place was in the home but because the home had been the only domain she was ever allowed to be.

 But the one thing I always knew growing up is that we were safe.
 And that there was a special peace they both shared, no longer being subjected to my grandfathers cruel authority.
-But just because I was safe didn’t mean I was free from my own gender prescription.
+But just because I was safe didn’t mean I was free.
+I inherited something else.
+Not their circumstances but their conditioning.
+My generation was handed a different kind of cage.
+Not domestic confinement, but aesthetic obedience.

 And somewhere between all that, the dress codes, the beauty standards, the scripted romances, the curated good girl in me learned her role.
 Not because I wanted it.
 But because every story, every heroine, every cultural blueprint taught me the same lesson:

 A woman can be anything… as long as she remains easy to love.
 Don’t have disagreements, don’t react to his treatment, and always give everything you have to him.
-Even if you pursue a career, take care of children, run the household you never scrimp on the adoration and labor he needs.
+Even if you pursue a career, take care of children, run the household, and under no circumstances should you ever scrimp on the adoration and labor he needs.
 And I spent years trying to be exactly that.